 Things to watch out for

 Sole account direct debits stop immediately.
-If a direct debit was covering a shared household bill, that bill will go unpaid as soon as Barclays freezes the account.
+If a direct debit was covering a shared household bill, that bill will go unpaid once Barclays freezes the account.
 Check which bills were being paid from which accounts before you call, and have a plan for keeping essential services running.

 The BRV reference number is essential.
 Write it down on the first call.
 Every subsequent contact is faster and less distressing if you lead with this reference rather than explaining the situation from scratch.

 Debt doesn’t disappear.
 Loans and overdrafts in the deceased’s name are settled from the estate before any money is distributed to beneficiaries.
-If the estate has debts that exceed its assets, the estate is insolvent — beneficiaries do not inherit the debt personally, but they also receive nothing.
+If the estate has more debts than assets, the estate is insolvent – beneficiaries do not personally inherit the debt, but they also receive nothing.

 Safe custody items.
 If Barclays was holding any documents, valuables, or items in safe custody for the deceased, you can arrange an inspection.
 Raise this when you call.